leapcode/leap_web/README.md

 LEAP Web
 ---------------------

-"LEAP Web" is the web-based component of the LEAP Platform, providing the following services:

-* REST API for user registration.
+The LEAP Web App provides the following functions:

+* User registration and management
+* Help tickets
+* Client certificate renewal
-* Admin interface to manage users.
+* Webfinger access to user’s public keys
+* Email aliases and forwarding
-* Client certificate distribution and renewal.
+* Localized and Customizable documentation
-* User support help tickets.
-* Billing

-This web application is written in Ruby on Rails 3, using CouchDB as the backend data store.
+Written in: Ruby, Rails.

+The Web App communicates with:

+* CouchDB is used for all data storage.
+* Web browsers of users accessing the user interface in order to edit their settings or fill out help tickets.
+Additionally, admins may delete users.
+* LEAP Clients access the web app’s REST API in order to register new users, authenticate existing ones, and renew client certificates.
+* tokens are stored upon successful authentication to allow the client to authenticate against other services

+LEAP Web is provisioned and run as part of the overall [LEAP platform](https://leap.se/en/docs/platform).

 Original code specific to this web application is licensed under the GNU Affero General Public License (version 3.0 or higher).
 See http://www.gnu.org/licenses/agpl-3.0.html for more information.

 Documentation
 ---------------------------